-I/O blocks, a core of configurable logic blocks and their interconnect resources.
-These are all controlled by the distributed array of configuration program memory cells. cells, they are not affected by extreme power-supply excursions or very high levels of alpha particle radiation.
-In reliability testing, no soft errors have been observed even in the presence of very high doses of alpha radiation.
+Figure 1.
+Logic Cell Array Structure.
+It consists of a perimeter of programmable I/O blocks, a core of configurable logic blocks and their interconnect resources.
+These are all controlled by the distributed array of configuration program memory cells.

 The method of loading the configuration data is selectable.
 Two methods use serial data, while three use byte-wide data.
 The internal configuration logic utilizes framing information, embedded in the program data by the XACT development system, to direct memory-cell loading.
 The serial-data framing and length-count preamble provide programming compatibility for mixes of various LCAs in a synchronous, serial, daisy-chain fashion.